richmondu/libpybraintree/README.md

 # APIs

-Note: This is just simple set of APIs to demonstrate Paypal recurring payments using Braintree libraries
+Note: This is just a simple set of APIs to demonstrate Paypal recurring payments using Braintree libraries

 1. Get payment authorization token
    Request: